persapiens/Course/HW/HW0-Z.md

 *
 * a
 * a
-* Explain "Fast to Deploy, Slow to Release"
+* Explain "Every Feature is an Experiment"
 * a
 * b
 * c